-Our aim is to provide information for those wanting to explore the Lakeland Fells, with route descriptions, maps and photos.
-Most of the walks follow the footsteps of Alfred Wainwright, the author of ‘A Pictorial Guide to the Lakeland Fells’, however, there are also many ‘off the beaten track’ routes that are personal favourites of ours.
+Lakeland Routes is a personal blog and photography diary of our walks here in the Lake District, North West England.
+Our aim is to provide information for those wanting to explore the Lakeland Fells, with maps, photos and very detailed route descriptions.
+Many of the routes included on the website follow the footsteps of Alfred Wainwright, the author of ‘A Pictorial Guide to the Lakeland Fells’, however, there are also many ‘off the beaten track’ routes that are personal favourites of ours.

 There is a fascinating history that is connected to the land, and the people that have lived and worked on the fells and in the valleys.
 Many stories are well known, and many are not, but we want to share the stories that we have discovered while exploring Lakeland.